-The Statement of Net Position presents information on all the assets and liabilities of Fire District No. 1 of the Township of South Brunswick.
-The difference between the two is reported as the District's Net Position.
-Significant increases or decreases in the District's Net Position can be an indication of the financial health of the District.

-The Statement of Activities presents financial information about activities that result in the District's Net Position increasing or decreasing during the year.
-Financial activities are recorded when the transactions occur rather than when the cash is received or paid out.
+The Statement of Net Position presents information on all the assets and liabilities of District.
+The difference between the assets and liabilities is reported as the District's net position.
+Significant increases or decreases in the District's net position can be an indication of the financial health of the District.
+The Statement of Activities presents financial information about activities that result in the District's net position increasing or decreasing during the year.
+Financial activities are recorded when the transactions occur rather than when the cash is received or disbursed.
 As a result, there could be activities that result in cash flow in a future period.

 The district-wide financial statements report on the financial data by function.
-Fire District No. 1 of the Township of South Brunswick has two basic functions: activities that are supported by property taxes; and activities supported by other governmental activities.
-Fire District No. 1 of the Township of South Brunswick provides firefighting services to the citizens of South Brunswick Township.
+District has two basic functions: activities that are supported by property taxes; and activities supported by other governmental activities.
+District provides firefighting services to the citizens of South Brunswick Township.